GIScience/gis-training-resource-center/content/Mobile_Data_collection/en_SMT_ex2_.md

 - Take a look and make yourself familiar on the provided material for the exercise and the Sketch Map Tool in general.
 - Prepare a board (it can be a white board /flipchart / or digital e.g. mirro-board) where the participants can add their findings.

 ### Available Material: needs to be linked directly
 - Introduction Slides with tips and a short basic introduction in the differences of satellite image /OSM
-- 5 prepared examples of a set of mapping
+- 5 prepared cases (with Sketch Maps and Map Quality Check) Link to Data

 ### During the exercise: